gbudjeakp/gbudjeakp/README.md

 # Hi there, I'm Sebastian 👋

 ## About ##
 I am a self-taught Web developer :computer: with a passion for solving :wrench: problems through code.
-I enjoy learning new technologies
+I enjoy learning new technologies and building amazing products

 ## Tech Stack ##